gshen42/HasChor/README.md

 - [GHC](https://www.haskell.org/ghc/) (9.2.6)
 - [Cabal](https://www.haskell.org/cabal/) (3.6.2.0)

-Newer versions might work but areographical not guaranteed.
+Newer versions might work but are not guaranteed.
 We recommend using [GHCup](https://www.haskell.org/ghcup/) to set up the environment.

 To build HasChor, do: